UCSFMemoryAndAging/macpie/docs/cli.rst

 -------------------

-This command is a common follow-up to the :ref:`link <command-link>` command, as it allows you to select specific fields across various data objects to merge together into one dataset (thereby removing unwanted fields, which can be many).
+This command is a common follow-up to the :ref:`link <command-link>` command, as it allows you to select specific fields across various datasets to merge together into one dataset (thereby removing unwanted fields, which can be many).

 The output file of the ``link`` command includes a worksheet named ``_available_fields``.
-This provides a view of all the fields across all the data objects that you input into the ``link`` command.
+This provides a view of all the fields across all the datasets that you input into the ``link`` command.
 By placing an ``"x"`` next to a particular field, the ``merge`` command will attempt to merge only those fields you marked into one single dataset.
 The linking fields (i.e. ``id_col``, ``date_col``, and ``id2_col`` of the primary argument in the ``link`` command, e.g. ``PIDN``, ``DCDate``, ``InstrID``) will always be included.